prebid/prebid.github.io/dev-docs/bidders/ix.md

 ### Index bidder-specific FPD module

-This module allows you to specify key-value pairs that will be included in your query string when targeting Private Marketplace Deals.
+This module allows you to specify key-value pairs that will be included in your query string when targeting Private Marketplace deals.
 For example, if a user visits a news page, you can pass  that information by submitting a key-value pair for `category = news`.
-You can then create a deal in the Index UI and activate the deal only on pages that contain `category = news` key-value pair.
+You can then create a deal in the Index UI and activate the deal only on pages that contain `category = news` as the key-value pair.

-To include the FPD in a bid request, in the `[pbjs.setConfig()](https://docs.prebid.org/dev-docs/publisher-api-reference/setConfig.html)` object, in the bidder level for `ix`, provide the key-values in the `firstPartyData` parameter.
+To include the FPD in a bid request, in the `[pbjs.setConfig()]` object, at the `ix` bidder level, provide the key-values in the `firstPartyData` parameter.
 Make sure that you set it before the `pbjs.requestBids` configuration.
 If you want to change the values, you can update the `pbjs.setConfig` once again.
 The change will reflect in all ongoing bid requests.

 ```javascript
  pbjs.setConfig({